Catholic Church in Sichuan: First half of the 19th century

-Bishop Louis Gabriel Taurin Dufresse, future martyr saint, presented Synodus Vicariatus Sutchuensis to Rome, fruit of the First Synod of Sichuan, which was the first Catholic synod held in China.
+Bishop Gabriel-Taurin Dufresse, future martyr saint, presented Synodus Vicariatus Sutchuensis to Rome, fruit of the First Synod of Sichuan, which was the first Catholic synod held in China.

-On 2 September 1803, Bishop Gabriel Taurin Dufresse convened the first synod in China near Chongqingzhou (Tchong-king-tcheou, 'Chongqing Prefecture'), 40 kilometers west of Chengdu.
+On 2 September 1803, Bishop Gabriel-Taurin Dufresse convened the first synod in China near Chongqingzhou (Tchong-king-tcheou, 'Chongqing Prefecture'), 40 kilometers west of Chengdu.
 Thirteen Chinese priests and two French priests participated, namely Dufresse and Jean-Louis Florens.
 The decisions published in Synodus Vicariatus Sutchuensis refer primarily to the pastoral care of the sacraments.
 Chapter 10 deals with the ministry of the priests, recommending fervor in the spiritual life and discretion in temporal things.
 The provisions of the First Synod of Sichuan were to guide the apostolate in this province and in many other regions of China until the Plenary Council of Shanghai in 1924.

 In 1805, the Jiaqing Emperor launched an even harsher persecution which lasted for many years.
 In Sichuan, the first victim was Augustine Tchao, a priest from Wuchuan, Guizhou province, who died after torture in a prison in Chengdu on 27 January 1815.
 Bishop Dufresse was also a victim during this persecution.
 He was betrayed to the imperial authorities by a scared new convert under torture, and was arrested on 18 May 1815.
 He was taken to Xinjin, then to Chengdu, where he was beheaded on 14 September of the same year in the North Gate Square.
 His head was tied to a post and his body was exposed for three days as a warning to others.
 He was canonized a saint by Pope John Paul II on 1 October 2000.